bencodezen/go-blog/source/_posts/book-review-first-kyu.md

 #### Recommended Vendor:

 1. Amazon - [$50.00](http://www.amazon.com/gp/product/0964479699/ref=as_li_qf_sp_asin_tl?ie=UTF8&amp;tag=be09a-20&amp;linkCode=as2&amp;camp=1789&amp;creative=9325&amp;creativeASIN=0964479699)* (S&amp;H not included)

-_*Amazon used to carry this book, but it seems that it's rather difficult to locate now.
+_Note: Amazon used to carry this book, but it seems that it's rather difficult to locate now.
 So if anyone ever notices the price/availability of the book has changed or if you know of any other vendors, please let me know!_

 _Last Updated December 29th, 2012_